Overview

 • Are you willing to learn more about my beliefs, culture, and/or values?

-Prospective clients can ask as many questions as they want of any therapist they’re considering to determine their respective comfort with that counselor.
+Prospective clients can ask as many questions as they want of any therapist they’re considering to determine their respective comfort with that therapist.
 This often applies to age, gender, and therapeutic approach, as well as issues like cultural sensitivity.

 Who it benefits

 Connecting with a culturally competent therapist who listens, acknowledges, and respects an individual’s experience and preferences can help instill trust in participants.
-By building a foundation of respect, the individual is more likely to continue therapy, make goals that are relevant to their own experiences, and have a better overall experience.
+By building a foundation of respect, the individual is more likely to continue therapy, make goals that are relevant to their own cultural experiences, and have a better overall experience.

 Goals for therapy